ThunFjsch/RadioTelescope/README.md

 When the scan is complete the Client starts to process the scan data to an image which is saved on the Client Machine.

 What the Controller has to manage is the GPS location and the initialisation of the Spherical Coordinate system to be able to find the scan target.
-Motor control and Metometer sensor is used to change the location of the satelite dish.
+Motor control and Magnetometer sensor is used to change the location of the Satellite dish.
 As of now I'm not sure how to verify the Homing of the system.

 ## Client App: